 The Prettiest Edinburgh Gardens To See Now

 At Dickins, it’s me who goes and sees all the new homes and then photographs the ones we’re lucky enough to add to our portfolio, so I’m out and about a fair bit.
 One of the things I enjoy most on my journeys around Edinburgh is spotting the prettiest gardens.
-It’s the Chelsea Flower Show this week and so on Monday, inspired by that, I made sure that I visited some of the prettiest Edinburgh gardens to see now.
+I took most of these photos last year, but have added some updates from the past week.
+So, even if you aren’t able to travel to Edinburgh at the moment, you can get your fix of our gardens looking their best from where ever you are.

 Where it all began for us